 LOCAL FOOD ECONOMIES

-With a passion for community development Chez will be speaking about how local food economies and infrastructure is fundamental to the success of small-scale farming.
+With a passion for community development Chez will be speaking about how local food systems and infrastructure is fundamental to the success and viability of small-scale farming.

 connecting THE arts with agriculture